Greek civil protection minister resigns after killer wildfire

 Toskas’s duties have been assigned to Panos Skourletis, the country’s interior minister.

-Reporting by Lefteris Papadimas and Michele Kambas; editing by Mark Heinrich
+Reporting by Michele Kambas and Lefteris Papadimas; Additional reporting by George Georgiopoulos; Editing by Mark Heinrich and Hugh Lawson